jon-heard/obsidian-inline-scripts-library/README.md

 ***

 ### tejs_mythicv2
 Shortcuts for Mythic Variations 2.
 This is an excellent "GM emulator" system for solo and GM'less gaming.
-You can find more info about Mythic Variations 2 [here](http://wordmillgames.com/mythic-variations-2.html).
+You can find more info about Mythic Variations 2 at [wordmill games](http://wordmillgames.com/mythic-variations-2.html).

 Uses __tejs_state__ shortcut-list (optional) to save & load this shortcut file's state.

 Uses __tejs_lists__ shortcut-list (optional) for pcs, npcs and threads lists.

-- __help mythic__ - Display the help text.
+- __help mythicv2__ - Display the help text.
 - __reset mythic__ - Reset mythic state to defaults and displays scene heading.
 - __mythic details__ - Displays "details" mode state.
 If "details" mode is enabled, expansions include the rolls behind the results.
 - __mythic details {state}__ - Sets "details" mode based on {state}.